Picovoice Wordmark

 Usage

-To initialize Leopard, you'll need a Leopard model file (.pv).
+Download a custom model from Picovoice Console or use a default language model.
 Place the model file in the project's public directory or generate a base64 representation of the file using the built-in script:

 npx pvbase64 -i ${LEOPARD_PARAMS_PATH} -o ${OUTPUT_FILE_PATH}